csc-training/summerschool/hybrid-gpu/docs/03-OpenACC-data.md

 # Motivation for optimizing data movement

-- Identify parallelism
-- Express parallelism
-- Express data movement
-- Optimise loop performance
 - When dealing with an accelerator GPU device attached to a PCIe bus,  **optimizing data movement** is often **essential** to achieving  good performance

-FIXME: missing figure
+- The four key steps in porting to high performance accelerated code
+    1. Identify parallelism
+    2. Express parallelism
+    3. Express data movement
+    4. Optimise loop performance
+    5. Go to 1!

 # Data lifetimes